lionel-panhaleux/vtes/vtes_comprehensive_rules.md

 #### Legacy Clans

 Two clans have been renamed and have now a new symbol: the Assamite (now Banu Haqim) and the Followers of Set (now Ministry).
-In both cases, the old and new clan names are symbols are equivalent for all purposes: an Assamite can play a card requireing Banu Haqim and vice-versa.
+In both cases, the old and new clan names and symbols are equivalent for all purposes: an Assamite can play a card requiring Banu Haqim and vice-versa.

 - <img src="https://static.krcg.org/png_wb/clan/abominations.png" width="30"> Abomination
 - <img src="https://static.krcg.org/png_wb/clan/ahrimanes.png" width="30"> Ahrimane